 One of the things Whitehouse implemented was a 3rd weekly division for the first time in track history.
 As the Non-Fords were becoming more advanced over the years, a new novice division, called the Bombers, was implemented to encourage amateur drivers to race inexpensively.
 The first Bomber race was held on June 21st.
 The 8 lap event was won by Ed Priest.
 All events in their first season were 10 laps or shorter.
 John Arrigoni led the division with 13 wins and was declared the first Bomber Champion.
 Despite Arrigoni’s great season, there were 10 different winners, which was the most of any of the three divisions.

 In early June, the Non-Ford division features were increased from 15 laps to 25 laps.
-Charlie Webster won his 2nd Championship in 3 years driving the Excavator Special #9 car and led the division in wins with 11.
+Charlie Webster won his 2nd Championship in 3 years driving the Simons brothers’ Excavator Special #9 car.
+He also led the division in wins with 11.
 Dick Beauregard won 9 events.